JakeSidSmith/tsb/README.md

 tsb build --config custom/location/tsb.config.ts
 ```

-By default tsb will look for a `tsconfig.json` in the root of your project, but you can override this with the `tsconfig` option in your `tsb.config.ts`.
+By default tsb will look for a `tsconfig.json` in the root of your project, but you can override this with the `tsconfigPath` option in your `tsb.config.ts`.

 ### Config options